yinjisheng311/Xfer/README.md

 # CSE-Design-Competition

 ## Description:
 This was for the 50.005 Computer Systems Engineering Design Competition at Singapore University of Technology and Design.
 The aim of this competition is to implement a secure file transfer, along with any additional features, such as Graphic User Interface (GUI) and more.
-In this competition, we have created a secure file sharing JAVAFx application that allows online users to share files with other online users.
+In this competition, we have created a secure file sharing JavaFx application that allows online users to share files with other online users.
 We incorporated Material Design to our GUI to improve the looks and usability.
-We have also utilised Firebase's servers to keep track of currently online users.
+We have also utilised Firebase to keep track of currently online users.

 ### Collaborators:
 Nicholas Yeow Teng Mun (1001490)